Lucy is going for a third date with Al, who originally asked her out after a random Twitter exchange about beards.

 On the plus side, it does help that he seems to be rather taken with her.
 Lucy likes being liked.
 Especially by hot lifeboat heroes with taut bodies and melty chocolate-brown eyes.

 So there’s going to be a third date.
 They agree to meet for dinner in nearby Lewes, so Lucy heads over there on the train from Brighton after work.
 It’s a warm day, so for her third-date outfit she’s opted for a jumpsuit that always gets compliments when she wears it.
 Even though she’s pretty sure most people probably think she’s a crazy cat lady who forgot to get dressed and has come out in her pyjamas.

 The jumpsuit is from Boden.
 That’s because Lucy is a walking middle-class stereotype.
-She wonders if Al has ever dated a Boden-wearing woman before.
-Seems unlikely.
-Boden is hardly the height of fashion, but Lucy’s pretty sure Hastings, where Al is from, is not a Boden hotspot.
-The good ladies of Hastings are unlikely to be Boden’s middle-class yummy mummy target demographic.
+She wonders if Al has ever dated a Boden-wearing woman before – but it seems unlikely.
+Boden is hardly the height of fashion, but Lucy’s pretty sure Hastings, where Al is from, is not a hotspot for the brand.
+The good ladies of Hastings are unlikely to be in their middle-class yummy mummy target demographic.

 Al may not be familiar with the brand, but he appreciates the outfit nonetheless.
 “Damn, you look hot,” he tells Lucy.

 “You think?
 You don’t think I look like I’m wearing pyjamas?” she queries.